Labs

 Year 4 — Original Research

-A thesis-grade experiment on the 16-qubit or cloud 127-qubit system, an industry or national lab collaborative project, conference presentation and/or journal submission, and patent filing support where applicable.
+Undertake thesis-grade experiment on the 8-qubit system for collaborative projects, conference presentation and/or journal submission, and patent filing where applicable.

 Student Outcomes